Nikhil-Karnam/causal_inference_ihdp/README.md

 ### why T-p and not T?

-let's start from the ground up. there are 2 groups, control and treatment. let's say there is a variable $x$ that is overrepresented in the treatment group that also happens to give an advantage to the treatment group in producing the outcome. a basic way to compare the effects of the treatment in rct is to measure the difference between the control group's outcome and treated group's outcome. but here, that difference includes both the effect of the treatment + the advantage that the treatment group's characteristic provides.
+let's start from the ground up. there are 2 groups, control and treatment. let's say there is a variable $x$ that is overrepresented in the treatment group that also happens to provide an advantage to the treatment group in producing the outcome. a basic way to compare the effects of the treatment in rct is to measure the difference between the control group's outcome and treated group's outcome. but here, that difference includes both the effect of the treatment + the advantage that the treatment group's characteristic provides.

-a natural solution is not to remove the advantage, but to have it equally represented in both groups. if both share the same advantage output, a difference in the group's outcomes is not skewed by the advantage. scan both control and treatment group for the presence of the advantage, and observe the distribution. if the treatment side has 9 participants with the advantage and the control side has only 1 with the advantage, their voices must be in a ratio of 1:9 for equal representation.
+a natural solution is not to remove the advantage, but to have it equally represented in both groups. if both groups get the same advantage, a difference in the groups' outcomes is not skewed by the advantage... unless one group systematically harnesses the advantage differently due to some other variable, but let's assume for simplicity that that is not an issue. scan both control and treatment group for the presence of the advantage, and observe the distribution. if the treatment side has 9 participants with the advantage and the control side has only 1 with the advantage, their voices must be in a ratio of 1:9 for equal representation.

 if you remember, treatment effect can be represented as the slope of the regression line when regressing $Y$ on $T-p$ for a group of people. the math works even without a $-p$.